oracle/nosql-python-sdk/README-DEV.rst

     1. Modify <path-to-repo>/test/parameters.py to suit your environment.
 The comments in that file tells you how to modify the settings.
-    2. With the CloudSim server running, start testing.
+    2. With the desired server running, start testing.

        .. code-block:: pycon